arielkonopka/Gardens-of-Eris/README.md

 I thought of writting similar kind of a game, since I was a kid.
 Few years back, I added some code to [GNU Robbo project](http://gnurobbo.sourceforge.net/), and it was fun, but that was pure C and SDL1.2.

 So as soon as I decided to do some coding, I thought of a game to make.
 I thought of the game's story, and now I'm coding it.
-In the repo you can find a [Dia](https://en.wikipedia.org/wiki/Dia_(software)) [file](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/Diagram1.dia?raw=true), with the idea, how the classes in the game should look like.
+In the repo you can find an ubrello5 file with the idea, how the classes in the game should look like.
 This diagram is far from being finished as well.
 I thought of a random level generator because of two reasons:

 - I would not have to write level editor